GalangZero13/emotion_recognition/README.md

 # Emotion Recognition
-Emotion Recognition based on pyimagesearch learning module
+Simple Emotion Recognition for internship project.

 ## Requirements (What to check before you do)
 Make sure you already have the following things installed: